 It worked.
 The structure and care of powerlifting programming for strength (balancing progressive work of specific muscle groups and rest) combined with the accessibility, fun, and ability to get a great cardio workout using kettlebells was a hit.

 The ability to get incredibly strong and entirely healthy using kettlebells is not reserved for the lucky few with great genetics and/or a particular body type.
 Clients were getting great results and many people who otherwise couldn’t exercise because of previous injuries or limited mobility were stoked that they could not only do this, but in many cases, now they were more fit than ever.

 By 2018 SKC was one of the largest kettlebell clubs in the world.

-With kettlebells I feel stronger and healthier than I did 20 years ago, my blood pressure and resting heart rate are amazing and even though we’ve already been at it for 8 years, I’m just as excited about kettlebells as I was the day I first picked one up.
+With kettlebells, I feel stronger and healthier than I did 20 years ago.
+My blood pressure and resting heart rate are amazing and even though we’ve already been at it for eight years, I’m just as excited about kettlebells as I was the day I first picked one up.